MinecraftU/mcu-curriculum/sequence_4/section_0.md

 2. Once you get `BUILD SUCCESSFUL` type `gradlew idea` and press `Enter`.

 3. After you get `BUILD SUCCESSFUL` again, run IntelliJ (the installation should have put a shortcut on your desktop).
+You most likely won't have any setting to import (click "ok").
+Unless you have coding experience and have preferences, click "Skip All and Set Defaults."

 4. On the pop-up screen, select `Import Project` and navigate to the folder you renamed.